Sarah Jacobsen, Data Scientist, MarketDial

 Remember store testing is an ongoing process of iteration and improvement.
 Negative or neutral results are not a failure, but rather an opportunity to learn and grow.
-By approaching the results with a growth mindset and a commitment to improvement, you can turn a negative test into a positive experience and achieve better results over time.
+By approaching the results with a growth mindset and a commitment to improvement, you can fail fast, turning a negative test into a positive experience and achieving better results over time.

 Learn more about the best in-store testing methods and solutions, read these: